-When not playing any half notes (holes half closed only), then you will get this scale from an Hindustani E Bansuri:
+When not playing any half notes, you will get those notes:

 This basically is a E Lydian scale (in western terms), or the scale that is used for Raag Yaman.
 You can refer to this finger chart.
 Interesting to mention, that when using the root note in the fashion of the Hindustani tradition, the “default scale” is not an Ionian, but a Lydian scale with the #4, or “Tivra Ma”.

 So this scale from the root-note F looks like this: